Fact based stock research

 COMBINED

-Last update of combined financial performance: 21-Mar-2024.
+Last update of combined financial performance: 2-May-2024.
 Stock analysis on combined financial performance: The higher the rank of Wells Fargo the better the performance.

 Value Metrics in Detail

-ANALYSIS: With an Obermatt Value Rank of 20 (worse than 80% compared with alternatives), Wells Fargo shares are significantly more expensive than comparable stocks.
-The Value Rank is based on consolidating four value indicators, where the majority of metrics are below, and only one is above average for Wells Fargo.
-Price-to-Sales (P/S) is 51, which means that the stock price compared with what market professionals expect for future sales is lower than 51% of comparable companies, indicating a good value concerning to Wells Fargo's revenue size.
-But all other performance indicators point in a different direction.
-Dividend yields have a Dividend Yield rank of 26, meaning that dividends are expected to be lower than for 74% of comparable investments.
-Furthermore, Price-to-Book Capital (also referred to as market-to-book ratio) is less favorable than 84% of alternatives (only 16% of peers have an even higher ratio).
-The same is valid for Price-to-Profit (or Price / Earnings, P/E), which is higher than for 74% of comparable companies, making the stock more expensive compared with the company's expected profit levels. ...read more
+ANALYSIS: With an Obermatt Value Rank of 14 (worse than 86% compared with alternatives), Wells Fargo shares are significantly more expensive than comparable stocks.
+The Value Rank is based on consolidating four value indicators, with all four indicators below average for Wells Fargo.
+Price-to-Sales is 46 which means that the stock price compared with what market professionals expect for future profits is higher than 54% of comparable companies, indicating a low value concerning Wells Fargo's sales levels.
+Price-to-Book Capital (also referred to as market-to-book ratio) also has a low Price-to-Book Rank of 17, which means that both reliable company size indicators, sales, and invested capital cannot explain the high stock price of Wells Fargo.
+In addition, the two profit-related value indicators, Price-to-Profit (also referred to as price-earnings, P/E) with a low rank of 21 and Dividend Yield, which is lower than 74% of comparable companies, also make the stock more expensive compared with investment alternatives. ...read more

 VALUE METRICS 2021 2022 2023 2024